RocketMod/Rocket.Documentation/content/development-guide/getting-started/eventing.md

 }
 ```

+!!! note
-!!! note Execution order of events is like this:
+    Execution order of events is like this:

-`Lowest -> Low -> Normal -> High -> Highest -> Monitor`
+    `Lowest -> Low -> Normal -> High -> Highest -> Monitor`.

     You should only use monitor when it does not impact anything ingame, for example you can use it for logging purposes.

 ## Listening with Callbacks